CamiloGTR/awesome-software-for-students/README.md

 * [Zoho](https://www.zoho.com/) - Web-based office suite containing many tools such as wikis, web conferencing, customer relationship management, project management, invoicing, and other applications.

 ## Note Taking
 * [One Note](https://www.onenote.com/download) - Microsoft app to take notes.
-It's quite useful if you use a pen or you can use a touchpad.
+It's quite useful if you use a pen or a touchpad.
 * [Google Keep](https://keep.google.com/) - Note-taking service developed by Google.
 * [Evernote](https://evernote.com/) - App that keeps your notes organized.
 Memos are synced so they're accessible anywhere, and searchable so you always find what you need.
 * [Jotterpad](https://2appstudio.com/jotterpad/) - A minimalistic writing app for Android.